Depression and anxiety: Exercise eases symptoms

 Exercise helps prevent and improve a number of health problems, including high blood pressure, diabetes and arthritis.
 Research on depression, anxiety and exercise shows that the psychological and physical benefits of exercise can also help improve mood and reduce anxiety.

 The links between depression, anxiety and exercise aren't entirely clear — but working out and other forms of physical activity can definitely ease symptoms of depression or anxiety and make you feel better.
 Exercise may also help keep depression and anxiety from coming back once you're feeling better.

 Regular exercise may help ease depression and anxiety by:

 - Releasing feel-good endorphins, natural cannabis-like brain chemicals (endogenous cannabinoids) and other natural brain chemicals that can enhance your sense of well-being

 - Taking your mind off worries so you can get away from the cycle of negative thoughts that feed depression and anxiety

 Regular exercise has many psychological and emotional benefits, too.
 It can help you:

 - Gain confidence.
 Meeting exercise goals or challenges, even small ones, can boost your self-confidence.
 Getting in shape can also make you feel better about your appearance.

 - Get more social interaction.
 Exercise and physical activity may give you the chance to meet or socialize with others.
 Just exchanging a friendly smile or greeting as you walk around your neighborhood can help your mood.

 - Cope in a healthy way.
-Doing something positive to manage anxiety or depression is a healthy coping strategy.
-Trying to feel better by drinking alcohol, dwelling on how badly you feel, or hoping anxiety or depression will go away on its own can lead to worsening symptoms.
+Doing something positive to manage depression or anxiety is a healthy coping strategy.
+Trying to feel better by drinking alcohol, dwelling on how you feel, or hoping depression or anxiety will go away on its own can lead to worsening symptoms.